 Some key achievements

-The lekgotla also focused on how these policies can engage young men as key stakeholders in ensuring better access to services and the involvement of young parents in SRHR.
+The lekgotla also focused on how these policies can engage young men as a key stakeholder in ensuring better access to services and the involvement of young parents in SRHR.

 The policy background to the event is derived from the International Conference on Population and Development (ICPD) that highlighted the importance of gender equality, women’s empowerment and family planning in the attainment of development plans.
 Also, by the Campaign for Accelerated Reduction of Maternal Mortality in Africa (CARMMA) which was launched during the African Union Conference of Ministers of Health in May 2009 and by the South African government in May 2012.